mrzjy/GenshinDialog/README.md

 Note:

-1. The dialogue output is in jsonl format: each line is a JSON structure.
-The JSON structure is a list of utterance dicts (containing role and content fields (which is just like ChatGPT messages))
-2. There are already sampled outputs in the extracted_dialog folder for 3 languages, but you need to run the command yourself in order to get ***FULL dialogs*** (output file size is around 100+MB for each language)
+1. There are already sampled outputs in the extracted_* folders, but you need to run the command yourself in order to get ***FULL dialogs***
-3. Language options correspond to languages in Dim's GenshinData/TextMap (e.g., CHS, JA, ES, FR, etc.)
+2. Language options correspond to languages in Dim's GenshinData/TextMap (e.g., CHS, JA, ES, FR, etc.)
-4. There are string variables in the dialogs, whose real value depends on one's main character choice in the game.
+3. There are **string variables** in the dialogs, whose real value depends on one's main character choice in the game.
 Note that these string variables might have different names in different languages

 ### Known Issues

 1. The current way of dealing with dialogue branches is naive and not satisfying, must work on a better way of representing branches.
 This is why raw_dialog.jsonl is also provided (you can restore dialogue branches yourself).
-2. Some dialogues are **incomplete**, the relation between different sessions are unknown.
-(Better check out [hoyo_public_wiki_parser](https://github.com/mrzjy/hoyo_public_wiki_parser) to get more complete dialogues within a quest)

 ### Extract miscellaneous things
 ~~~